Mattlister/FilmDBMain/README.md

 ### User Stories

-* For me as a user, I would like:
+* As a user:

-1. The website to look good and be a pleasure to use.
-I want it to be well designed and the functionailty of the site to work as expected.
+1. I expect the website to look good and it to be a pleasure to use.
+I expect it to be well designed and the functionailty of the site to work well.

-2. To register or login with ease and create or update reviews.
-I also want to be able to have full optional changes to these reviews if required.
+2. I expect to be able to register or login with ease and create or update reviews.
+I also expect to have the ability to change reviews if required.

-3. To use the search function to look for a movie I may be interested in.
+3. I expect the search function to look for a movie I may be interested in.
 Once done, I can then search the database and find reviews on that film.
 If I find one, great but if not, I can then watch the film and create a review that will provide information to someone else.

 4. I don't want it to be confusing to use which might put me off from using the site.

-5. Searching for a movie to be a simple experience and I can find more information from a review or follow a link to the imdb site for more info if needed.
+5. I expect searching for a movie to be a simple experience and I can find more information from a review or follow a link to the imdb site for more info if needed.

  * For me as a developer: